JointAVBench: A Benchmark for Joint Audio-Visual Reasoning Evaluation: Experiment

 \textbf{Models.} Our experiments are conducted on a diverse set of mainstream MLLMs.
 To comprehensively evaluate their joint audio-visual reasoning capability across different modalities, we categorize them into three groups: (i) Omni-modal LLMs: Qwen3-Omni~\citep{xu2025qwen3}, Qwen2.5-Omni~\citep{xu2025qwen2}, VideoLLaMA2~\citep{cheng2024videollama}, video-SALMONN-2+~\citep{tang2025video}, video-SALMONN-o1~\citep{sun2025video}, video-SALMONN~\citep{sun2024video}, OneLLM~\citep{han2024onellm}, AVicuna~\citep{tang2025empowering}, Gemini2.5-Pro~\citep{comanici2025gemini}, and Gemini2.5-Flash~\citep{comanici2025gemini}; (ii) Video-LLMs: Qwen2.5-VL~\citep{bai2025qwen2}, LLaVA-Video~\citep{zhang2024video}, Video-LLaMA3~\citep{zhang2025videollama}, InternVL2.5~\citep{chen2024expanding}, and GPT-4o~\citep{hurst2024gpt}; and (iii) Audio-LLMs: Kimi-Audio~\citep{ding2025kimi} and Qwen2-Audio~\citep{chu2024qwen2}.

 \textbf{Metrics and Experiment Settings.} To achieve evaluation consistency, we follow previous works~\citep{hong2025worldsense,fu2025video} and use accuracy as the evaluation metric.
 For a fair evaluation, we adopt the following protocols for all experiments.
 For open-source models, we use their official codebase with default configurations, while for closed-source models, we use their official APIs while keeping the configuration by default.
 To maintain comparability, we select open-source models with comparable 7B parameter sizes and enforce a unified sampling of 32 frames across all models.
 We also ensure that the text input to all models is limited to the question text, without any additional contextual information.
+Moreover, due to the deterministic inference setting, results are stable across runs.